-Vendors on school premsies.
+172. Vendors on school premises

-172.-(1) No person shall sell or offer for sale any services, goods, food, beverages or any other item on school premises without the written permission of the Chief Education Officer.
+(1) No person shall sell or offer for sale any services, goods, food, beverages or any other item on school premises without the written permission of the Director of Education.

-(2) A person who wishes to sell or offer for sale services, goods, food, beverages or any other item on the premises of a public school or assisted school shall apply in writing to the Chief Education Officer through the principal of the particular school, for permission to do so.
+(2) A person who wishes to sell or offer for sale services, goods, food, beverages or any other item on the premises of a public school or assisted private school shall apply in writing to the Director of Education through the principal of the particular school, for permission to do so.

-(3) Where an application is made under subsection (2), the applicant shall submit together with his application a medical certificate from a medical practitioner registered to practise in Saint Lucia to the effect that the applicant is free from diseases and is unlikely to be a source of infection to a person at the school.
+(3) Where an application is made under subsection (2) above, the applicant shall submit together with his application a medical certificate from a medical practitioner registered under the Medical Act, Cap.
+269 to the effect that the applicant is free from diseases and is unlikely to be a source of infection to a person at the school.

-(4) Where an application is made under subsection (2), the Chief Education Officer may after interviewing the applicant and consulting the principal and having considered the suitability of the proposed services, goods, food, beverages or any other item to be sold, grant permission to the applicant, on such terms and conditions as the Chief Education Officer considers fit.
+(4) Where an application is made under subsection (2) above, the Director of Education may after interviewing the applicant and consulting the principal and having considered the suitability of the proposed services, goods, food, beverages or any other item to be sold, grant permission to the applicant, on such terms and conditions as the Director of Education deems fit.

-(5) Every person who sells or offers for sale food or drink on school premises shall ensure that the area used by him or her is in a clean state and that all wrapping or other kinds of litter are collected for disposal.
+(5) Every person who sells or offers for sale food or drink on school premises shall ensure that the area used by him is in a clean state and that all wrapping or other kinds of litter are collected for disposal.